borjkhani/digital-CV/README.md

 Conductance-based models like Hodgkin-Huxley and bursting phenomena in neurons.
 Mathematical modeling of synchronization and chaotic dynamics in neural systems.
 This course emphasized geometrical and reduction techniques, including phase portraits and bifurcation analysis, and applied these concepts to analyze neuronal systems.

+*System Identification: Building Mathematical Models of Dynamic Systems* Completed an in-depth course on advanced techniques for constructing and refining mathematical models of dynamic systems using real-world data.
+The course emphasized practical and theoretical approaches to system modeling, with applications in engineering, neuroscience, and machine learning.

+Key Topics and Skills Acquired:

+Core Modeling Approaches:
+White Box Modeling: Leveraged physical knowledge for precise system modeling.
+Gray Box Modeling: Combined theoretical insights with data-driven methods for balanced accuracy and interpretability.
+Black Box Modeling: Developed purely data-driven predictive models.
+Model Families:
+Linear and Nonlinear Static Models: Implemented techniques such as linear regression, artificial neural networks (RBF and MLP), and fuzzy logic.
+Linear and Nonlinear Dynamic Models: Analyzed systems with state-space representations, transfer functions, differential equations, and neuro-fuzzy systems.
+Parametric Identification Methods:
+Explored ARMA, ARX, BJ, FIR, ARARX, and ARMAX models for autoregressive analysis, incorporating noise and input-output dynamics.
+Input Selection and Dimensionality Reduction:
+Applied PCA, ICA, and correlation analysis to streamline model inputs.
+Key Concepts:
+Addressed overmodeling and undermodeling trade-offs, overfitting challenges, and cost function optimization.
+Advanced Neural Networks:
+Designed and trained RBF, MLP, and Hopfield networks for nonlinear system modeling and optimization, utilizing algorithms like back propagation and full propagation.
+Practical Implementation:

+Developed MATLAB code for modeling and identification tasks, including MLP networks applied to datasets like IRIS, emphasizing the interplay between parameter selection, convergence, and classification performance.